WyahidBadri/react-assessment/pokeapp.md

 3. Style that puppy and make it look goooooood.

-4. Submit hw via github issue, **including a bitballoon link** of your final app.
+4. Make sure to deploy your app on a platform of your choice.

 ## Bonus